 Adobe FrameMaker: Change Bars (Part I in the Editing Series)

 Once upon a time, the vision for FrameMaker was to be one of those 3-in-1 programs that were popular back in the ‘80s (remember Lotus 1-2-3?).
 The three components were word processing, illustration and page layout.
-Fast forward 25 years and FrameMaker is not the first program you are going to consider for word processing or illustration.
+Fast forward 30 years and FrameMaker is not the first program you are going to consider for simple word processing or complex illustration.

 It has, of course, emerged as the program of choice for technical writers who need to produce very complex, technical documentation.
-However, the early features still remain in the software, and recently the word processing features have been improved on.
-This is first in a series of articles introducing the editing features, starting with change bars.
+However, the early features still remain in the software, and the word processing features have been improved.
+This is first in a series of four articles introducing the editing features, starting with change bars.
 From there we’ll move on to the compare document utility, track changes, importing PDF comments.

 - Open a FrameMaker document.